jeandiogo/locker/README.md

     auto my_lock = locker::lock_guard("a.lock", "b.lock");   //locks multiple files and automatically unlocks them before leaving current scope auto my_lock = locker::lock_guard({"a.lock", "b.lock"}); //same as above

-    bool success = locker::is_locked("a.lock");              //asserts if a file is already locked by the current program
+    bool success = locker::is_locked("a.lock");              //asserts if a file is already locked by the current process

     std::string my_data = locker::xread("a.txt");            //performs an exclusive read of a file and returns its content as a string